CFA Preparation: The Complete Study Plan & Time Management Guide

 Financial statement analysis (Level I & II)

-• Balance sheet analysis (assets, liabilities, equity)
+• Balance sheet analysis – Assets, liabilities, and equity

-• Cash flow statement (operating, investing, financing)
+• Cash flow statement – Operating, investing, and financing activities

-• Financial ratios (profitability, liquidity, solvency, activity)
+• Financial ratios – Profitability, liquidity, solvency, and activity

-• Inventory accounting (FIFO, LIFO, weighted average)
+• Inventory accounting – FIFO, LIFO, weighted average

-• Long-lived assets (depreciation, impairment)
+• Long-lived assets – Depreciation and impairment

-• Income taxes (deferred tax assets/liabilities)
+• Income taxes – Deferred tax assets and liabilities

 Equity investments